 Carver Lake Park and Beach

-	Carver Lake Beach is closed for the season.
+Carver Lake Beach is currently closed due to blue-green algae.

 Carver Lake Beach is an unguarded beach, no lifeguard is on duty.
 Swim at your own risk.
 Questions can be directed to Woodbury Parks and Recreation at 651-714-3583 or via email.

 - Children 6 years and under must be accompanied by an adult in the water

 - No pets allowed

 - No smoking allowed

 All park guests should practice "see something, say something" and report disorderly behavior as they recognize it by calling 911 or the non-emergency number 651-439-9381.

 - Take safety breaks from swimming and stay hydrated

 - Don't swallow water